Music of Costa Rica: Folk music

 From the late 1990s to the present time, there has emerged a newer local rock style led by bands such as Gandhi, Evolución, Tango India, Suite Doble, Alma Bohemia, and Kadeho, all of which have been accepted positively by Costa Rican youths.
 There are metal bands, including Grecco, Advent of Bedlam, Corpse Garden, Catarsis Incarne, and Heresy.

 The rock bands begins a new standard to CR's music with bands such as Time's Forgotten, Pneuma and Sight of Emptiness making really high albums and concerts.
 The international community starts to take a look at Costa Rica where bands such as Time's Forgotten plays in BajaProg (Rock Festival) and have several reviews in the best progressive magazines, sites, and radios.
 For example, Dividing Line put the album "Dandelion" between the best 15 album in the 2009.

 Costa Rica has become a centerfold for international Rock and Metal concerts.
 Bands such as: Deep Purple, Aerosmith, Anthrax, Red Hot Chili Peppers, Pearl Jam, Cannibal Corpse, Apocalyptica, Arch Enemy, Green Day, Helloween, Rhapsody Of Fire, Epica, Nightwish, had come to play in the country, as well as international singers and musicians like Paul McCartney and Carlos Santana.

 It became better with the coming of Iron Maiden back in 2008 for the Somewhere Back in Time World Tour, according to sponsors and the Flight 666 documentary, the concert held in Costa Rica was the largest in Central America, with over 27,000 attendants.
 With that concert, Costa Rica is now becoming an important stop for Metal bands.
 Examples of this are Metallica, Megadeth, Slayer, Judas Priest, Black Sabbath and Opeth.

 Also bands venturing into Reggae and Ska are popular, one example is Mekatelyu and Michael Livingston.

 Malpaís, a band emerging from the Guanacaste-area, is one of the central bands of the Costa Rican rock and music scene of today, mixing traditional Costa Rican folk and Latin music with jazz and rock and has met great success in Costa Rica and surrounding countries.
 Cantoamerica is a band led by Manuel Monestel that for many years has developed research and promotion of the music of the Costa Rican Caribbean coast.
 Calypso music and other Caribbean sounds are included in the band's repertoire.
 Cantoamerica has traveled all over the world as ambassador of Afro Costa Rican music.

-For all the fanfare of rock, electronic or world music, Latin music is somehow the most common music genre in some specific sectors, and visitors will find that most Costa Ricans of certain generations favor Latin music (Cuban, Mexican and Colombian).